Procrastination Pays Off for Some Last-Minute Tax Filers

 The bonus may not be worth the wait for cash-strapped taxpayers

-- Every taxpayer due a refund who did not receive their refund by April 15 and filed by the July 15 deadline will receive interest on that amount
+- Every taxpayer due a refund who did not receive their refund by April 15 and filed by the July 15 deadline will receive interest on that amount.

-- Interest is calculated from April 15 to the date the refund is issued
+- Interest is calculated from April 15 to the date the refund is issued.

-- People who filed paper returns are more likely to receive an interest payment, because of how long they take to process
+- People who filed paper returns are more likely to receive an interest payment because of how long they take to process.

-“I think most people would rather have the money sooner, especially if [they’re] without a job or down to a one-income family because someone lost their job,” Henry Grzes, lead manager for tax practice & ethics for the American Institute of Certified Public Accountants (AICPA), told The Balance in a phone interview.
+“I think most people would rather have the money sooner, especially if [they’re] without a job or down to a one-income family because someone lost their job,” Henry Grzes, lead manager for tax practice and ethics for the American Institute of Certified Public Accountants (AICPA), told The Balance in a phone interview.
 “Bills, unfortunately, don’t stop coming due.”

 Not receiving interest because a taxpayer filed on time and received their refund before April 15 isn’t necessarily a penalty.

 “It’s the same thing as putting your money in a checking account that pays no interest versus a savings account that pays interest,” Grzes said.
 Either way, interest received from the IRS on a refund is taxable on the 2020 return that taxpayers will file in 2021.
 “It’s an income event for the taxpayer because they paid into the return by withholding from their paycheck or overpaying, so the overpayment is basically just returning to you money that you had given to them,” Grzes said.